 Personal/speaking appearances are one of the main ways the Board provides outreach and education.
 Board staff attends community events to distribute materials, provide presentations, and raise awareness about the Board.
 Due to budget restrictions, the Board cannot attend all outreach events, but does make an effort to do as many presentations as possible.
 The Board posted a notice in its Newsletter offering a Board presenter to both public and licensee groups.
 The Board has been making numerous presentations to physician groups regarding the opioid misuse and abuse issue where the Board's Guidelines for Prescribing Controlled Substances are reviewed and discussed.
 In addition, presentations are provided to public organizations educating them on opioid misuse and abuse.
-The Board also provides education to licensee groups/organizations on the Board's complaint and disciplinary process and provides information on awareness of the Board's laws and regulations.
+The Board also provides education to licensee groups/organizations on the Board's laws and regulations.
 Consumer education presentations include information on how to ensure a physician is licensed and in good standing as well as how to file a complaint.